neon-commits01/financial-intelligence-system/README.md

 FinBERT is a BERT-based model designed for financial language.

-Instead of using a general-purpose language model, I fine-tuned FinBERT specifically for the three-class financial sentiment task.
+Instead of relying only on a general-purpose language model, I fine-tuned FinBERT specifically for the three-class financial sentiment task.

-This allows the model to learn patterns from the financial dataset rather than relying only on its original pre-trained knowledge.

 **V2 results:**